 - Press and communication services

-The consulate is where French citizens in Portugal can go to deal with most of the issues they might need and maintain ties to their country.
+The consular section is where French citizens in Portugal can go to deal with most of the issues they might need and maintain ties to their country.
 This is where they can exercise their rights and duties, such as obtaining passports and identity cards, changing their marital status, dealing with military service requirements, register for voting and vote.

 The French Embassy in Portugal has a site (French only) with a full list of consular services, but here is a list of the most relevant.

-Main services provided by the consulate:
+Main services provided by the consular section:

 – Issuing of passports and identity cards